CiscoCloud/mantl-api/README.md

 ## Mantl API on Mantl Clusters

 As of the [0.5 release](https://github.com/CiscoCloud/microservices-infrastructure/releases/tag/0.5.0), Mantl API is installed by default on Mantl clusters.
-It is available on control nodes at the `/api` endpoint and, by default, is behind SSL and basic authentication.
-For example, you could get a list of packages by running a command like the following on a default Mantl install:
+It is deployed via Marathon and will be running on one of the worker nodes.
+Mantl automatically discovers the Mantl API instance and puts it behind Nginx on all control nodes at the `/api` endpoint.
+By default, it is secured with SSL and basic authentication.
+As an example, on a default Mantl install, you can retrieve the list of available packages by running a command like the following:

 ```shell
 curl -k -u admin:mantlpw https://mantl-control-01/api/1/packages
 ```

+You just need to update the command with the correct host name and credentials for your cluster.
+All of the examples in this document will assume you are working with Mantl API on a Mantl cluster and will use urls underneath `/api`.

 ## Building